oscal-compass/compliance-trestle/docs/tutorials/continuous-compliance/continuous-compliance.md

 However, there is plenty of good news:

-- a transformer for your Cloud Service type may already exist: [Tanium to OSCAL](https://github.com/IBM/compliance-trestle/blob/main/trestle/tasks/tanium_to_oscal.py), [OpenShift Compliance Operator to OSCAL](https://github.com/IBM/compliance-trestle/blob/main/trestle/tasks/osco_to_oscal.py)
+- a transformer for your Cloud Service type may already exist, such as: [Tanium to OSCAL](https://github.com/IBM/compliance-trestle/blob/main/trestle/tasks/tanium_to_oscal.py), [OpenShift Compliance Operator to OSCAL](https://github.com/IBM/compliance-trestle/blob/main/trestle/tasks/osco_to_oscal.py)
 - once a transformer for a Cloud Service type has been written, it can be open-sourced/re-used
-- writing a transformer is pretty easy, just a few lines of Python code using [trestle](https://ibm.github.io/compliance-trestle/) as a foundation
+- writing a transformer is fairly easy: just a few lines of Python code using [trestle](https://ibm.github.io/compliance-trestle/) as a foundation

 In the case of Tanium, the [OSCAL](https://pages.nist.gov/OSCAL) compliance data document is a *System Assessment Results* fragment with *Findings* and *Observations*, while in the case of OpenShift Compliance Operator there are *Observations* only.